-Dolana Mogadime is an associate professor in the Faculty of Education and past PhD Program Director, 2017 – 2019 for the Joint PhD in Educational Studies Program (Brock Home University).
+Dolana Mogadime is a Professor in the Faculty of Education and past PhD Program Director, 2017 – 2019 for the Joint PhD in Educational Studies Program (Brock Home University).
 Her research interests are in human rights and curriculum studies, critical sociology of education, equity studies and feminist theories.
 She has published in international and national academic journals and anthologies on topics such as; women in leadership; gender-based violence; human rights education; teachers life stories and commitments to equity in the curriculum; and human rights education.

 Dolana has contributed toward several key initiatives that focus on advancing human rights in higher education.
 Among them, the Human Rights Task Force as Vice-Chair (2016-2017), the Antiracism Task Force, as Program Director (2015-2016), and The President’s Advisory Committee on Human Rights, Equity, and Decolonization (PACHRED) Transitional Committee (2017-2018).
 Several reports were produced because of this work as well as a co-edited double special issue in, ‘Brock Education: A Journal of Educational Research and Practice’ (2017) and Understanding and Dismantling Privilege (2017) journal with Abbey Ferber, PhD., University of Colorado.
 Within her capacity as Editor-in-Chief, Brock Education Journal, she has overseen 8 completed journal issue publications and worked side by side with an additional 3 special issue Guest Editors.
 Dolana continues to champion open access knowledge exchange on several fronts: On campus, at the university level; as well as national; and internationally.
 Her contributions have made a difference to both academic and professional learning communities.